Michael Ralph

-Michael Ralph (born c.
-1963) is an American actor and comedian.
+Michael Ralph is an American actor and comedian.
 He is known for his recurring roles as Spencer Boyer on the sitcom A Different World, Tyrell Livingston on Cleghorne! and as Kelly on The Bernie Mac Show.

 Career

 Some of his other television credits include Martin, Moesha, The Parkers, All of Us, The Suite Life on Deck, Numb3rs, The Sinbad Show and Renegade.

 He also appeared in the films Marked for Death (1990), Malcolm X (1992) and Nickelodeon television film Drake & Josh Go Hollywood (2006).
 Ralph has also provided his voice in numerous video games.
 He also provided additional voices for Happy Feet Two and Frozen II.

+Personal life

 He is the younger brother of actress Sheryl Lee Ralph.
-He also starred in the TV series "The Bernie Mac Show" as "Kelly".